christophergandrud/Rep-Res-Book/Source/FrontMatter/StylisticConventions.md

 Variable names are printed in *italics*.

-Camelback (e.g. CamelBack) is used for individual variable names.
+Camelback is used for individual variable names.